Greta Thunberg's leadership has inspired millions of young people to take a stand and demand action on climate change.

-Greta Thunberg, the Swedish teen activist who founded the Youth Strike for Climate Movement, has been nominated for a Nobel Peace Prize for her work galvanizing youth around the world to take action on climate change!
-The 16-year-old began her skolstrejk för klimatet (school strike for climate) last August as a solo protest, but today her Fridays for Future protests span the globe.
-This week, an estimated 1.4 million students turned out for the Global Climate Strike, a day of action that saw over 2,000 events take place in 125 countries.
+Greta Thunberg, the Swedish teen activist who founded the Youth Strike for Climate Movement and was one of 2019's most influential people, turned 17 today!
+She began her skolstrejk för klimatet (school strike for climate) in August 2018 as a solo protest, but today her Fridays for Future protests span the globe.
+An estimated 1.4 million students in 125 countries turned out for the first Global Climate Strike in March and six million people participated in September's climate strike actions that took place in 4,500 locations in 150 countries.
 Greta has persisted in her work to demand action from governments to address this environmental crisis, despite frequent criticism, much of it based on her age.
-"I agree with [my detractors], I’m too young to do this," she recently wrote.
+"I agree with [my detractors], I’m too young to do this," she wrote early in 2019.
 "We children shouldn’t have to do this.
 But since almost no one is doing anything, and our very future is at risk, we feel like we have to continue."

 Greta was inspired to take her concerns public after seeing the Parkland students in Florida walk out to protest gun violence.
 On August 20, 2018, she painted a sign on a piece of wood, wrote a flyer to hand out to passers-by, and sat down to protest outside the Swedish parliament.
 "The first day, I sat alone from about 8:30 am to 3:00 pm — the regular school day," she recalls.
 "And then on the second day, people started joining me.
 After that, there were people there all the time."
 Then, she took a bold step and began to speak at public events, including a protest outside the European Parliament in October and the COP24 United Nations Climate Change Conference in December.

-As word of Greta's protest and speeches began to spread, she became a leader and role model to other children and teens around the world.
+As she has emerged as one of the world's most influential teenagers, Greta has become a leader and role model to other children and teens around the world.
 But along with her fame has come criticism and online bullying.
 "I’ve seen many rumors circulating about me and enormous amounts of hate," she says.
 She has been mocked for her appearance and her Asperger's diagnosis.
 Critics have also claimed that she's being paid for her protests and that she doesn't write her own speeches.
 While she acknowledges that it's hard to read these accusations, Greta says that she considers them a positive sign: "I expected when I started that if this is going to become big, then there will be a lot of hate....
 I think that must be because they see us as a threat.
 That means that something has changed in the debate, and we are making a difference."

 "This movement had to happen, we didn’t have a choice.
 The vast majority of climate strikers taking action today aren’t allowed to vote," she wrote in a Guardian op-ed.
 "Despite watching the climate crisis unfold, despite knowing the facts, we aren’t allowed to have a say in who makes the decisions about climate change.
 And then ask yourself this: wouldn’t you go on strike too, if you thought doing so could help protect your own future?...
 When our house is burning we cannot just leave it to the children to pour water on the flames — we need the grownups to take responsibility for sparking the blaze in the first place.
-So for once, we’re asking grownups to follow our lead: we can’t wait any longer.
-This movement had to happen.
-And now, you adults have a choice."
+So for once, we’re asking grownups to follow our lead: we can’t wait any longer."

 Children's Books About The Environment and Activism